Skip to content

 updateUser.setEmail("new.email@example.com");

-int rows = userMapper.update(updateUser, updateWrapper); // Call update method
+int rows = userMapper.update(updateUser, updateWrapper); // Call the update method

 if (rows > 0) {